• Skip to primary navigation

 Transformer Winding details:

-Use small EE type ferrite core transformer and its middle part (center pillar) size should be 4.5 x 4.5 mm with 0.4 mm air gap.
+First, use small EE type ferrite core transformer and its middle part (center pillar) size should be 4.5 x 4.5 mm with 0.4 mm air gap and we can take this core from old ATX power supply transformer.

-First make primary winding and then use 0.12 mm wire and wind 200 turns total.
+Next, make primary winding and then use 0.12 mm wire and wind 200 turns total.

-Start with 100 turns then put thick insulation after that do another 100 turns same direction to finish first primary.
+Start, with 100 turns then put thick insulation after that do another 100 turns same direction to finish first primary.

-Now add third secondary winding and put one more thick insulation layer and then wind auxiliary winding because it has a thin insulation.
+Now, add third secondary winding and put one more thick insulation layer and then wind auxiliary winding because it has a thin insulation.

 Transformer Winding Formula: